US 33 Roadway Realignment for INDOT

-Increased traffic, especially trucks, on this National Highway System route was having negative effects on the local community’s desire for a walkable, more livable downtown.
-Studies and solutions were presented back as far as the 1980’s, and an Engineers Report was completed in 1998 for the project.
-The report recommended widening US 33 along its current route, however, public controversy caused INDOT to put the project on hold.
-Upon revival of the project in 2008, additional alternatives were added, and in the end more than six alternatives with sub options were discussed.
+Increased traffic, especially trucks, on this National Highway System route negatively affected the local community’s desire for a walkable, more livable downtown.
+There are studies and solutions, from as far back as the 1980s, and an Engineers Report completed in 1998 for the project.
+The report recommended widening US 33 along its current route.
+However, the public controversy caused INDOT to put the project on hold.
+Upon revival of the project in 2008, additional alternatives were added, and in the end, more than six alternatives with sub-options were discussed.
 Those alternatives summarized 25 years of discussions that had yet to identify a preferred alternative.

 - Decreased the length and delay of the US 33 route through Goshen.

 - Reduced the number of traffic signals on US 33 from seven to two.

 - Reduced access points and eliminated turning vehicles.

 - Extensive public outreach and collaboration through Project Coordination Team meetings, Community Action Committee made up of local stakeholders, multiple Public Information Meetings, and Design Hearing.